thomasdarimont/keycloak-project-example/deployments/local/cluster/readme.md

 The haproxy example can also be started with a dedicated infinispan cluster where the distributed and replicated caches in Keycloak will be stored in an external infinispan cluster with cache store type `remote`.

-Note that this example uses a patched version of the `wildfly-clustering-infinispan-extension.jar` in order to allow to configure a `connect-timeout`.
+Note that this example uses a [patched version](../../../keycloak/patches/wildfly-clustering-infinispan-extension-patch) of the `wildfly-clustering-infinispan-extension.jar` in order to allow to configure a `connect-timeout` on the remote-store.

 To start the environment with a dedicated infinispan cluster, just run:
 ```